 If you took a stroll through our Grad’s group these past few weeks, you’d come to the conclusion that being isolated breeds creativity!

-This week’s highlights reel is a gorgeous collection of portraits with a really creative twist, shot in ways that you can try without having to leave home… and it’s fair to say, they’re also a testament to the talent of our Grads!
+This week we curated a gorgeous collection of portraits with a creative twist, shot in ways that you can try without having to leave home… and it’s fair to say, they’re also a testament to the talent of our Grads!

 Check em out and give them a go to bring some WOW factor to your own portraits!